Hornbill-Docs/hdoc-library/hdoc-library/guides/customer-api-requirements.md

-## Public Facing API Quality Standard
+# Public API Quality Standard
 It is possible to define and expose API's for the Hornbill Platform as well as each application can choose to expose one or more customer-facing API's.
 This document sets out the best practices and quality requirements that need to be met when crating a new, or exposing an existing API for customer consumption on the Hornbill Platform.

 ## Background